 - Reinforce the importance of confidentiality, emphasising the organisation’s dedication to protecting the privacy of employees who report incidents.

 - Implement a robust reporting system that allows for anonymous reporting and protects the identities of those involved.

 Training and Education:

-- Provide training for all employees on the organization’s policies and procedures related to workplace harassment.
+- Provide training for all employees on the organisation’s policies and procedures related to workplace harassment.

-- Offer specialized training for managers and HR professionals on handling reports and maintaining confidentiality and transparency.
+- Offer specialised training for managers and HR professionals on handling reports and maintaining confidentiality and transparency.

 - Share resources and educational materials to help employees better understand their rights and responsibilities.

 Balancing confidentiality and transparency is essential in building trust and fostering a workplace culture where employees feel safe and supported.
 By implementing strategies to share information while maintaining privacy, organisations can encourage reporting and achieve better outcomes in addressing workplace sexual harassment.